401-Midterm-Netd12/ItsTheBestGameEver/README.md

 # ItsTheBestGameEver
-A RESTful API that provides back end data for a game,
+A client for our Custom Character API.